 You may also choose to complete a specialization in early childhood education and learn how to teach children ages three through the third grade.
 Specializations do not add any time to your four-year plan.

-What you’ll learn in the B.S. in Elementary Education program
+What you’ll learn in the elementary education degree program

 - Teaching skills and classroom management